HagenTelg/forge/README.md

 # Forge Data System

 This is the NOAA-GML "aerosol" data system.
 It is the successor to "CPD3" and its "CPX3" subsystem.
-Currently, only the visualization and interactive QA/QC (CPX3) component is implemented.
-Instead of working as a local application with data made available through a synchronization process, it works as a web application [hosted on the NOAA-GML web server](https://gml.noaa.gov/aero/dataview/) or run locally with a direct attachment to the data source.
+It contains subsystems that implement visualization and interactive QA/QC (CPX3), data acquisition, and processing.
+Instead of working as a local application with data made available through a synchronization process the interactive components work as a web application [hosted on the NOAA-GML web server](https://gml.noaa.gov/aero/dataview/) or run locally with a direct attachment to the data source.

 Access to data is restricted behind a request and approval system that requires an internal operator to manually grant access before any data for a station can be viewed by a user.
 However, the GML hosted web server is configured to allow for unauthenticated access to a simple example that does not show real data.
 This example can be viewed [here](https://gml.noaa.gov/aero/dataview/station/nil/example-basic).